 This is what happens when you click on a psyc: link in PsycZilla, or you issue a /surf command.

 Pragmatically speaking, when a source like a circuit has gained trust, it can do some remote control or send to places with trust requirement.
-Currently a way to gain trust is by using checksums.
+In psyced there is an old trick to gain trust by using checksums.
 More elaborate thoughts follow.

 Trustiness (a definition)